17koa/koa-generator-examples/http/post/form-data.md

   console.dir(this.req.body)
   console.dir(this.req.files)

-  this.body = 'this a users response!';
+  this.body = "This is a user's response!";
 });
 ```